johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

     For a group that is allegedly a country group, there’s nothing country about it.

     It seems the vocals will be strong but the song is just awful.
 Musical theatre-style nonsense.

+    Just a few years ago, it felt like the UK has found its groove again. *Space Man* was a heavenly Brit-pop track that deserved the pedestal upon which we all placed it.

+    But this?!
+Not this.
+Anything but this.

 summing-up: |